malklaura/Ethnic-Conflict-in-Football-and-Election-Results/src/documentation/structure.rst

 1. Election data management
     a.
 Determination of scrapable municipalties
     b.
 Scrape election information and download url of election results
     c.
-Download election .csv files and combine to one .csv file
+Download election CSV files and combine to one CSV file
     d.
-Get geodata for each election office in combined .csv file
+Get geodata for each election office in combined CSV file
 2. Football data management
     a.
 Get data of all leagues present in `<https://fupa.net/>`_
     b.
 Get dataframe of all game urls within those leagues